Sznapsollo/PrivThing/README.md

-# PrivMatter
+# PrivThing

 ## About

 Tool for managing notes with notes/scripts/passwords and other data.

-By default PrivMatter uses local browser storage to store notes.
+By default PrivThing uses local browser storage to store notes.

 You can also save notes as files on your drive and also open notes from files from your drive.